jtallar/tpe-bdd/README.md

 - `lat` is the latitude where the new user is, `lon` is the longitude where the new user is.
 If only one or none of them are provided, defaults to ITBA's coordinates

 Eg: `node newUser.js 6379 jtallar 'Jota Te' 'Calle Falsa' '1998-02-15' M`

+# MongoDB Analytics
+`node analytics.js option-name [option-params]`

+Where
+- `option-name` is an available option
+- `option-params` are parameters needed for the option

+Available options are the following
+* `top [n]` shows the best n users according to their rating.
+Eg: `node analytics.js top 3`.
+* `bottom [n]` shows the worst n users according to their rating.
+Eg: `node analytics.js bottom 3`.
+* `info [id]` shows all available information from the user with that id.
+Eg: `node analytics.js info jet6`.
+* `top-activity [n]` shows the n most rated people, regardless of the score.
+Eg: `node analytics.js top-activity 3`.
+* `avg-activity` shows the average number of ratings made to each person.
+Eg: `node analytics.js avg-activity`.
+* `interactions-per-hour [YYYY-MM-DD]` shows the average interactions made each hour on day \[YYYY-MM-DD\].
+Eg: `node analytics.js interactions-per-hour '2020-11-24'`.
+* `top-days [n]` shows the n days when people made the most ratings.
+Eg: `node analytics.js top-days 1`.
+* `geo-count-within [lat, lon, radius]` shows the number of ratings made in a spherical radius (in meters) around [lat, lon].
+Eg: `node analytics.js geo-count-within 22 -21 1000000`.

+Every top/bottom is sorted by id when the number matches.